VirgilSecurity/virgil-iotkit/README.md

   - PRVS: service for make provision for device by factory initializer.
 See [PRVS Server](https://virgilsecurity.github.io/virgil-iotkit/prvs-server_8h.html) and [PRVS Client](https://virgilsecurity.github.io/virgil-iotkit/prvs-client_8h.html)

 <div id='installation'/>

+## Scripts
+Virgil IoTKit also contains a set of scripts that can be run from the [scripts folder](/scripts).
+- `install-virgil-crypto.sh` is used to install the Virgil Crypto library.
+- `run-sandbox` is used to run IoTKit sandbox.
+- `publish-firmware.sh` is used to publish a signed firmware on the Virgil Cloud for its distribution to IoT devices.
+- `publish-trustlist.sh` is used to publish a generated TrustList on the Virgil Cloud for its distribution to IoT devices.

 ## Installation
 Virgil IoTKit is distributed as a package.
 This section demonstrates on how to install Virgil IoTKit for preferred platform.